About the Journal

 Our international editorial board fills a gap in the socio-ecological fields by promoting interdisciplinary work on studying human-environment and human-forest relations, produced amidst and for those interested and located in the Southeast Asia region.
 The journal is not preferential to theoretical or applied research and seeks to serve as a bridge between knowledge levels.
 Current efforts are envisioned to gradually improve research quality alongside support to capacity-building initiatives to improve research in the region.
 In Forest and Society, it is also possible to publish special issues and special sections upon request.
 A special issue enables us to publish papers focusing on specific themes, often related to an emerging or under-researched topic.

-- Agrarian transformation in Thailand
+- Agrarian Transformation in Thailand

 - The Future of Tanah Papua